aldur/aldur.github.io/_posts/2023-10-29-jekyll-seo.md

     The plugin also makes social information and title/excerpts of posts available to search crawlers.
 The [`minima`
     theme](https://github.com/jekyll/minima) I am [using]({% post_url
-    2023-10-07-reboot %}) suggests to add it in its default configuration.
+    2023-10-07-reboot %}) suggests adding it in its default configuration.